International Travel for the Medical Mission

-Other airlines to Cameroon include Air France and Ethiopia Airways.
+Airlines to Cameroon include Air France, Brussels Airlines and Ethiopia Airways.

 Preparing to travel for the medical mission